Today's Mortgage Rates

 An adjustable-rate mortgage (ARM) has a low initial rate that remains in place for a specified time period.
 After that time, a variable rate takes effect.
 The variable rate is adjusted at regular intervals, according to the movements of an index such as the 12-month moving Treasury average.
 The variable nature of the ARM makes it somewhat riskier than a fixed-rate mortgage (FRM).
 Many borrowers refinance out of the ARM once they can afford a more conventional FRM.

 Locating qualified brokers is as easy as browsing through our Georgia broker directory.
 Before you reach for the phone, however, make sure you're prepared to explain your needs.
 Here are some tips:

 - Have a good grasp on how much loan you can afford.
-Try testing out different mortgage loans and rates with our mortgage calculator.
+Try testing out different mortgage loans and rates with one of our mortgage calculators.

-- Think about how long you intend to own the home; this could determine whether an ARM or FRM is more suitable.
+- Think about how long you intend to own the home; this could determine whether an ARM or fixed-rate mortgage is more suitable.

 - Get familiar with how different loan types compare in terms of rates.
 For example, mortgages with shorter pay-off schedules have lower rates than mortgages with longer pay-off schedules, and refinances have lower rates than second mortgages.